utmlibrary/toolkit/unity.markdown

 ## 2. Resources <a name="resources"></a>

 There are some fantastic resources out there to learn how to use the Unity Editor and to create engaging storytelling experiences.
-The most important resource to consult is the Unity Learn Platform which provides a rich catalogue of live and asynchronous workshops to explore the Editor's functionalities, plugins, and assets like the role-playing game package we will delve into further.
+The most important resource to consult is the [Unity Learn Platform](https://learn.unity.com/) which provides a rich catalogue of live and asynchronous workshops to explore the Editor's functionalities, plugins, and assets.
+The [RPG Creator Kit](https://learn.unity.com/project/creator-kit-rpg) tutorial provided by Unity Learn will be of particular value as large parts of the tutorial are used or adapted for this workshop.
+A final resource to consult is the [*Elements of Game Design*](https://mitpress.mit.edu/books/elements-game-design) by Robert Zubek.
+The text is a very accessible and short volume on game design and will be of particular interest for creators looking to learn more about game design.

 ### 2.1 Tutorials <a name="tutorials"></a>